+- 1.A Demonstrate an international mindset

-- 1.B Successfully collaborate within a intercultural team - 1.C Communicate effectively in English
+- 1.B Successfully collaborate within a intercultural team

+- 1.C Communicate effectively in English

 Modules researched and presented by the students and the professor will include many of the following: America and its beginnings, The origins of slavery and the Civil War, Immigration, Industrialization, The Women's rights movement, Education, Health care, The Civil Rights Movement, The Death Penalty, The Right to Bear Arms.
 If there is time: Important artistic movements in the US, pop culture, and American history as seen through film.